 Crystal Cove is a very special place to me.

-In 2003, Nathan and I stayed at Crystal Cove along with my parents, when our firstborn twins (now almost 17) were just bonny, bouncing babies.
+In 2003, Nathan and I stayed at Crystal Cove along with my parents, when our firstborn twins were just bonny, bouncing babies.
 If you had told me back then, that one day we would return to Crystal Cove with two more daughters in tow, I would have been tickled pink!

 A few years after that initial visit, in December 2006, my brother John got married at Crystal Cove.
 It was a truly beautiful wedding!